The Signs of a Leaky Water Heater

 - Sediment Buildup

 All tap water has minerals in it, even if it’s well filtered, so it’s likely that sediment will build up over time inside your water heater.
 If you don’t clear and remove sediment, it will continue to build up and could eventually end up inhibiting the workings of your water heater.
 In fact, sediment build-up can even put pressure on the water heater levers and openings.

 - Wear and Tear

 As with any piece of machinery, water heaters will break down over time.
 Wear and tear are the most common cause of leaks and breakdowns when it comes to water heaters.
 After all, there are very few appliances in your home that work quite as hard as your water heater!

-However, if you suspect your water heater is leaking or damaged, there are some things that you can do to minimize the damage until a professional arrives.
-Firstly, you should shut the water heater off, or else shut off the water mains.
-Secondly, get rid of as much standing water as you can and call a professional.
+If you suspect your water heater is leaking or damaged, there are some things that you can do to minimize the damage until a plumbing professional arrives.
+First, shut the water heater off, or shut off the water mains.
+Ensure that there are no outlets or electronics interfering with the standing water.
+Second, get rid of as much standing water as you can and call a professional.
 Give them all of the information you have about the situation and wait for them to arrive.
-This may seem frustrating if they say they cannot arrive quickly, but it is always safer to allow a professional to deal with a situation like this.
+This may seem frustrating if they say they cannot arrive quickly, but it is always safer to allow a plumbing professional to deal with a situation like this.